Becoming Orthodox

 • the Eucharist,

-• how to keep a rule of prayer,
+• Orthodox worship and developing a rule of prayer,

 Other Resources

-If you would like to continue to explore Orthodoxy on the Web, we invite you to check out the following links:
+If you would like to continue to explore Orthodoxy, we invite you to check out the following websites:

 The Orthodox Faith by Fr.
 Thomas Hopko